Symmetric-hyperbolic quasi-hydrodynamics: Introduction

 For $\chi>1/2$ (in $\mathcal{N}=4$ SYM one finds $1 \lesssim \chi \lesssim 3$ \cite{KovtunHolography2005}), these frequencies have also a real part.
 This implies that the Israel-Stewart theory \textit{cannot} reproduce them!

-This raises the following question: given an arbitrary finite set of dispersion relations $\omega_n (k)$, is there a systematic technique for building an effective hydrodynamic theory which correctly reproduces both the hydrodynamic and the non-hydrodynamic sector, at least in the small $k$ limit?
+This raises the following question: given an arbitrary finite set of dispersion relations\footnote{ We consider dispersion relations arising from simple poles of the linear-response Green function, leaving out the possibility of having modes related to branch cuts.
+We briefly comment on this at the end of Sec. \ref{concussioni}. } $\omega_n (k)$, is there a systematic technique for building an effective hydrodynamic theory which correctly reproduces both the hydrodynamic and the non-hydrodynamic sector, at least in the small $k$ limit?
 In fact, given the universality of the hydrodynamic sector, we already know that it should arise from some effective Navier-Stokes kind of dynamics, that is the expected limit of the equations of motion in the low frequency regime (i.e., for small Knudsen number).
 However, if we want to also reproduce some non-hydrodynamic modes, there in no universal answer like Navier-Stokes hydrodynamics \cite{BulkGavassino}.

 Following \citet{Heller2014}, the simplest way of including additional non-hydrodynamic modes in a fluid model is to add higher-order derivatives in time, as is done in going from \eqref{MIUSZ} to \eqref{nonhydroadscft}, fixing the prefactors in a way to generate the desired dispersion relations.
 The problem is that, by adding higher derivatives by hand, we completely change the mathematical structure of the field equations, and it becomes hard to predict in advance whether the resulting theory will be \begin{itemize} \item[(i) -] hyperbolic and causal, \item[(ii) -] stable, \item[(iii) -] consistent with the second law of thermodynamics. \end{itemize} Of course, if the equations are simple enough (as in the case of the HJSW theory) we can still try to make some adjustment afterwards, ``forcing the theory to work''.
 But if one aims to include several dissipative phenomena and non-hydrodynamic frequencies, the number of possible couplings may become very large, and fixing everything by hand seems to be a formidable task.
 We definitely need a more systematic approach, which is what this paper provides.